CloudSecurityAlliance/CSA-Guidance/Domain 6- Management Plane and Business Continuity.md

 Thus gaining access to the management plane is like gaining unfettered access to your data center, unless you put the proper security controls in place to limit who can access the management plane and what they can do within it.

 To think about it in security terms, the management plane consolidates many things we previously managed through separate systems and tools, and then makes them Internet-accessible with a single set of authentication credentials.
-This isn't a net loss for security—there are also gains—but it is most definitely different, and it impacts how we need to evaluate and manage security.
+This isn't a net loss for security — there are also gains — but it is most definitely different, and it impacts how we need to evaluate and manage security.

-Centralization also brings security beneifts.
-There are no hidden resources: you always know where everything *you own* is at all times, and how it is configured.
+Centralization also brings security benefits.
+There are no hidden resources, you always know where everything *you own* is at all times, and how it is configured.
 This is an emergent property of both broad network access and metered service.
 The cloud controller always needs to know what resources are in the pool, out of the pool, and where they are allocated.

 This doesn't mean that all the assets you put into the cloud are equally managed.
 The cloud controller can't peer into running servers or open up locked files, nor understand the implications of your specific data and information.